1 injured in Florida high school shooting; suspect in custody, officials say

 A suspect was taken into custody Friday following a shooting at a high school in central Florida, authorities said.

 Gunshots broke out at Forest High School in Ocala, some 38 miles south of Gainesville.
-One person was injured in the shooting and is being treated by medics, according to the Marion County Sheriff's Office.
+One person was injured in the shooting, according to the Marion County Sheriff's Office.

 Authorities have urged the public to avoid the area and asked parents to await further direction from the school on how to pick up their children.